mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 ```

 Lastly, update the `TrackingStore` interface mock via `go generate ./...`.
+(In Go, `...` means all files recursively)

 If everything goes well, you should be able to run `mage test:unit` to execute the Go unit tests.
 This serves as a sanity check to verify that the Go code is compiling.

 ### The Actual Store Implementation

 At this point, we need to write the actual implementation.
-Again, we want to stay true to the Python code, so please refer to [sqlalchemy_store.py](.mlflow.repo/mlflow/store/tracking/sqlalchemy_store.py).
+Again, we want to stay true to the Python code, so please refer to [sqlalchemy_store.py](../.mlflow.repo/mlflow/store/tracking/sqlalchemy_store.py).

 It is important that the same data and exceptions are returned to ensure the Go implementation behaves like the Python one, allowing users to seamlessly switch to Go while having the same experience.

 Don’t hesitate to challenge the current implementation of the Python code.
 You might find opportunities to revisit and improve parts of it.

+#### Validation in the store

+Additional validation may be present in the Python store objects.
+For example, the `_validate_tag_name` function is used in [mlflow/store/tracking/sqlalchemy_store.py](../.mlflow.repo/mlflow/store/tracking/sqlalchemy_store.py).
+In Go, we handle this type of validation earlier through [input validation](#validate-input).

 ## Write Tests